Simtello/Torgenesis/README.md

 **Motion & Rotation**
 * **Starting Angles (Pitch, Roll, Yaw):** Orients the initial 3D position of the shape before generation begins.
-* **Rotation Velocity (X, Y, Z):** Defines the continuous spin speed per generated token, creating a dynamic, moving trap.
+* **Rotation Velocity (X, Y, Z):** Defines the continuous spin speed per generated token, creating a dynamic, moving net.

 **The Void & Injection**
 * **Target Layer:** Specifies the exact neural network layer (e.g., Layer 14) to intercept and modify during the forward pass.
-* **Intensity Multiplier:** The brute-force scaling factor that overrides the model's baseline thoughts with the generated geometry.
+* **Intensity Multiplier:** The leveraged scaling factor that overrides the model's baseline thoughts with the generated geometry.
 * **Void Intensity:** Controls the volume/loudness of the background float static the shape is submerged in.
 * **Weighting Table:** An array that distributes structural mass unevenly across the toroid, creating dense or hollow sections.
 * **Max Tokens:** Sets the maximum length of the generated response.